albertowd/live-telemetry/README.md

 **1.7.1**
 - BoostBar widget and its options-window toggle are now hidden on naturally aspirated cars (detected via `info.static.maxTurboBoost`).
 - BoostBar option now persists across sessions (was being dropped on `acShutdown`).
+- ABS / lock detection rewritten: now reads `SLIP_RATIO_LIMIT` from each car's `electronics.ini` (`ACD.get_abs_slip_limit`), gates ABS on the player's assist setting (`physics.abs > 0`), and detects lock-up via either a near-zero angular velocity *or* an extreme slip ratio.
+Previously compared `wheelSlip` directly against `physics.abs`, which is the assist *level* and not a threshold — the indicator misfired on cars without ABS and was unreliable on cars with ABS.
+- Lock indicator now blinks yellow at 5 Hz instead of solid red, making brief lock-ups easier to spot.
+- Default window-active state on a fresh config is now `True` for all five widgets, fixing the "checked-but-empty" symptom after a version bump (AC's app-bar restoration does not fire the activation listener).
+- Config defaults documented in `cfg/settings_defaults.ini` now match the runtime defaults in `Config.__init__`.
+- `7z-maker.bat` accepts an optional version argument and defaults to the current release.
+- Internal: removed dead `ABSSlipList` class and dead `get_abs_slip_ratio_list` method, tightened the `acShutdown` data-flush guard (was checking the same wheel twice), assorted lint/dead-code cleanup.

 **1.7.0**
 - Added Turbo boost bar.